 LPN vs LVN

-LPN and LVN stand for Licensed Practical Nurses and Licensed Vocational Nurses respectively and mean that these nurses need further study to acquire and are to be called as RNs or Registered Nurses.
+LPN stands for Licensed Practical Nurse and LVN stands for Licensed Vocational Nurse; this implies that both are designations of nurses, but is there any difference between LPN and LVN?
+Let’s look into it in detail, but before that we need to know that these nurses need further study to acquire and to be called as RNs or Registered Nurses.
 In the US, LPNs and LVNs are given the chance to reach their RN status through a bridge program.

 LPNs often provide basic bedside care for the people who are sick, injured, convalescent, or disabled.
 In some States, LPNs are permitted to administer prescribed medicines, start intravenous fluids, and provide care to ventilator-dependent patients.

-The Licensed Vocational Nurse is the term equivalent to LPN in the states of California and Texas.
-Just the same as the LPN, this occupation requires one to have a GED, a clean criminal record and have graduated from an accredited school.
-However in Texas, they have a rule that the student needs to complete a total 20 contact hours in two years.
+LVN or Licensed Vocational Nurse is the term that is equivalent to LPN in the states of California and Texas.
+Just as same as the LPN, this occupation requires one to possess a GED, a clean criminal record and to be a graduate from an accredited school.
+However, in Texas, there exists a rule that implies that the student needs to complete a total of 20 contact hours in two years.

-• LPN and LVN are the same job, only thing is LPN is used in most of the states in the US except in California and Texas wherein they use LVN.
+• LPN and LVN describe the same job.
+However, LPN is used in most of the states in the US except in California and Texas where LVN is used instead.

-• To become a LPN or LVN, you need to have completed one year training program in an accredited school or college and have a clean criminal record; in case of LVN you also have to render 20 contact hours in 2 years.
+• To become a LPN or LVN, one needs to have completed one-year training program in an accredited school or college and have a clean criminal record; in case of LVN as well one needs to render 20 contact hours in two years.